-There has been an alarming increase in antisemitic incidents in the United States in recent years and the U.S. Conference of Mayors has taken action to help mayors speak out against these incidents when they occur and work to reduce and prevent antisemitism in the future.
-Following is information that highlights actions mayors have taken collectively through the Conference and information that should be helpful to them in their efforts to combat antisemitism.
+There has been an alarming increase in antisemitic incidents in the United States in recent years, and these incidents have spiked since Hamas invaded Israel on October 7, 2023.
+The U.S. Conference of Mayors has taken action to help mayors speak out against these incidents when they occur and to reduce and prevent antisemitism in the future.
+Mayor David Holt of Oklahoma City, U.S. Conference of Mayors Second Vice President, and Mayor Ron Nirenberg of San Antonio, Chair of our Mayors and Business Leaders Center for Compassionate Cities, lead this work.

 Implementing the U.S. National Strategy to Counter Antisemitism